-Home Nonprofit The Definitive Glossary Of Nonprofit Terms
+The Definitive Glossary of Nonprofit Terms

-The Definitive Glossary Of Nonprofit Terms
+The Definitive Glossary of Nonprofit Terms

-by Eric Burgess
+Eric Burgess

 Do you know the terminology for nonprofits?
 This nonprofit glossary contains important terms that will help you navigate your responsibilities.